oishikg/balanced_binary_trees/README.md

 # Implementation of Balanced Binary Trees in C

+## About
 This repository contains a C implementation of a balanced binary tree structure, and functions commonly associated with the data structure.
 The code contains an interactive loop that accepts user requests to define and apply the above mentioned functions to binary trees.

-# Functions implemented
+## Functions implemented
-The following functions related to binary trees are implemented :
+We first define a data structure `tree`.
+Then we impelemment the following functions :
 - `tree * create_new_tree()`: Allocates enough space for a tree.
 - `void balance_tree(tree *t)`: Balances a binary tree.
 - `int add_node(tree * t, int val)` : Add a new node storing val to the tree.
 Returns 0 if